 Believe it or not one of the most glamorous times for women was the 1950s.
-Despite being very conservative, the clothing allured traditional femininity.
+Despite being a very conservative time (according to today’s standards), the clothing allured traditional femininity.

-- Casual/Home Dress: This was the traditional housewife dress worn by women who stayed at home taking care of the house and the children, although it could be worn outside with the addition of some elegant accessories.
+- Casual/Home Dress: This was the traditional housewife dress worn by women who stayed at home taking care of the house and the children, but it could be worn outside with the addition of some elegant accessories.
 It was a cotton full-skirted dress with short sleeves, large pockets and a buttoned down bodice.
 A thin petticoat underneath made it very comfortable for the women and could sometimes be worn with a matching belt.